 The International Justice and Human Rights Clinic at the Peter A. Allard School of Law was established in 2014 thanks to the Franklin Lew Innovation Fund.
-The Clinic builds on the Peter A Allard School of Law's reputation as a bastion for Human Rights, complementing initiatives such as the Allard Prize for International Integrity.
+The Clinic builds on the Peter A Allard School of Law's reputation as a bastion for Human Rights.

 The clinic is a joint partnership between the Allard School of Law and Osgoode Hall Law School in Toronto.
 The joint nature of the clinic offers an efficient means for the law schools to share resources while enabling both schools to deepen their human rights and clinical education offerings.
 Accomplished human rights lawyer Nicole Barrett, founding Director of the International Justice and Human Rights Clinic, views the clinic as "a bridge between the theory and practice of international justice and human rights," and is happy with the contributions of all participants, saying "it is a real privilege to work with some great students at [Allard] Law and Osgoode Hall on cases and projects that promote social justice."